jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 And there's only one (major) part remaining. **Showing Gifs**!

 ### Image
 I think this was the most difficult part of this project.
 Litho provides `Image` widget but it's not as flexible as `ImageView`.
 You can't use `setBitmap` or hook it directly into Glide.
 It just takes a drawable.
-So it would be super difficult to keep track of downloaded bitmaps and have state in the component and update it, oh and did I tell you that there isn't a direct easy way to update states from outside?
+So it would be super difficult to keep track of downloaded bitmaps and have state in the component and update it, oh and did I tell you that there isn't a direct easy way to update state from outside?
 So I started digging into litho's sample code and they have used Fresco with some other library.
 It should not be that difficult to display an image, right?

 But then I noticed that they have used **`@MountSpec`** which is basically used for custom views and drawables.
 So I started looking for some docs and examples but the only one they have of ColorDrawable is super easy and it's difficult to figure out the lifecycle and how things are working.